nicosantangelo/portfolio/app/blog/[slug]/posts/supercharge-macos.md

 `System Settings > General > AirDrop & Handoff > AirPlay Receiver`

-- **zsh**: A Unix shell with features backed in.
+- **zsh**: A Unix shell with features baked in.
 I use [ohmyzsh](https://ohmyz.sh/) to install it and configure it and I advice you do too, at least for the color scheme.
 A few aliases and plugins I use:
   - Git aliases (edit your `~/.zshrc`):
     - `alias gcm='git checkout master || git checkout main'`
     - `alias gpc='git push origin $(current_branch)'`